NailYourInterview

 Benefits of Dependency Inversion

-• Flexibility: It becomes easier to switch out one implementation for another without affecting the rest of the codebase.
+• Flexibility: It's much easier to switch from one implementation to another (for example, switching from SQL to MongoDB) without affecting other parts of the system.